Fall 2014 Courses

 - Leona Leung- Medical School at the University of West Virginia

-- Nicky Stephenson- PhD student in Chemistry at the University of Wisconsin-Madison
+- Dr. Nicky Stephenson- PhD in Chemistry from the University of Wisconsin-Madison

 - Dr. Mike MaCauley- Graduate of Penn State Medical School at Hershey

-- Chris Roessler- PhD student in Biochemistry at the University of Arizona
+- Dr. Chris Roessler- PhD in Biochemistry at the University of Arizona

-- Mark Hedglin- Graduate of the Chemical Biology program at the University of Michigan
+- Dr. Mark Hedglin- PhD in Chemical Biology, at the University of Michigan

-- Sam Oliver- PhD student in Biochemistry, University of Wisconsin-Madison
+- Dr. Sam Oliver- PhD in Biochemistry, University of Wisconsin-Madison

-- Keris KrennHrubec- MPH student at the University of Michigan
+- Keris KrennHrubec- MPH from the University of Michigan

 - Colleen O'Loughlin- PhD student in Molecular Biology at Princeton